Cantera/cantera-website/pages/tutorials/cxx-guide/compiling.rst

-This script establishes what SCons refers to as a "construction environment" named ``env``, and sets the header (``CPPPATH``) and library (``LIBPATH``) paths to include the directories containing the Cantera headers and libraries, as well as libraries that Cantera depends on, such as Sundials, BLAS, and LAPACK.
+This script establishes what SCons refers to as a "construction environment" named ``env``, and sets the header (``CPPPATH``) and library (``LIBPATH``) paths to include the directories containing the Cantera headers and libraries.
 Then, a program named ``sample`` is compiled using the single source file ``sample.cpp``.

-Several other example ``SConstruct`` files are included with the C++ examples contained in the ``samples`` subdirectory of the Cantera installation directory.
+The appropriate path definitions and flags depend on your system configuration and the options that were used to compile Cantera.
+Several example ``SConstruct`` files are included with the C++ examples contained in the ``samples/cxx`` subdirectory of the Cantera installation directory, with contents customized for your Cantera installation.

-For more information on SCons, see the `SCons Wiki <http://scons.org/wiki/>`__ and the `SCons homepage <http://www.scons.org>`__.
+For more information on SCons, see the `SCons Wiki <https://github.com/SCons/scons/wiki/>`__ and the `SCons homepage <https://www.scons.org>`__.

 CMake
 =====